JoernEngel/joernblog/engel_coding.md

 Algorithm
 ---------

 Step 1: Sort symbols by histogram.
 Step 2: Create initial bitlen for each symbol.
 Step 3: Calculate credit/debt.
 Step 4: Use up credit/repay debt.

 Sorting symbols has known solutions.
-Yann's version is Huff0 is pretty good.
+Yann's version in Huff0 is pretty good.
 Initial bitlen is round(-log2(p(sym))), so a sym with p=.5 gets bitlen=1, p=.25 gets bitlen=2, etc.  Boundary between 1-bit and 2-bit symbols has 1.5 = -log2(p) or p = 2^(-1.5), about .353.